 Like so many concepts of governance, Lokpal is an institution to root out maladministration and corruption.
 Bureaucrats hated it and sought to wriggle out of its jurisdiction.
 Politicians had no choice but to broadly accept it, but were wary of its implications for ministers and legislators.
 Political parties saw in it an opportunity to examine the past five years of the previous past regimes as an incidence of 'regime revenge'.
 The Lokpal Idea, 1963-2010, critically examines debates, documents, ideas, and material to show how the idea of Lokpal was molded and remolded to suit politicians, civil servants and others.
-Selected Contents: I. Why Lokpal?
-2. Khundak, the Felicific Calculus and the Lokpal 3.
-Intimations of Corruption in India 4.
-Corruption Legislation in India 6.
-Lokpal Bills (1967-71) 7.
-Lokpal Bills (1977-96) 8.
-Lokpal Bills (1998-2001) 9.
-The Lost Years 2019 978-93-5287-474-3 ₹1945 436 pp Hardback Make Health in India Reaching a Billion Plus SERIES: POLICY STUDIES K. Srinath Reddy, President of the Public Health Foundation of India, Adjunct Professor at several universities, including Harvard and Emory, and was also Head of the Department of Cardiology at AIIMS
+Contents: I. Corruption in India 2.
+Government Lokpal Legislations (1963-2010) 3.
+Lokpal Bills (1998-2001): Political Corruption Models 4.
+The Lost Years 2019 978-93-5287-474-3 ₹1795 436 pp Hardback Make Health in India Reaching a Billion Plus SERIES: POLICY STUDIES K. Srinath Reddy, President of the Public Health Foundation of India, Adjunct Professor at several universities, including Harvard and Emory, and was also Head of the Department of Cardiology at AIIMS

 As India strives to attain the status of a global superpower, it is important to look at what the state is doing to secure the health of its people.
-Make Health in India, the first volume in the Policy Studies series, traces the evolution of India's health system in recent decades, with particular attention to the journey towards Universal Health Coverage.
+Make Health in India, the first volume in the Policy Studies series, traces the evolution of India's health system in recent decades. with particular attention to the journey towards Universal Health Coverage.
 The book highlights the marked regional and social inequalities in key health indicators such as infant and maternal mortality, while describing the transition to new public health challenges.
 Contents: I. What Makes a Healthy Society?
 2. How Healthy is India?
 3. Health System Challenges 4.
 Access to Medicines 5.
 First Steps to Universal Health Coverage 6.
 The High Level Expert Group 7.
 National Health Policy 2017 8.
 Ayushman Bharat 9.
-The Way Forward 2019 978-93-5287-678-5 ₹595 I48 pp Paperback Media's Shifting Terrain Five Years that Transformed the Way India Communicates Pamela Philipose, Public Editor, The Wire, was a senior associate editor with The Indian Express
+The Way Forward 2019 978-93-5287-678-5 ₹540 I48 pp Paperback Media's Shifting Terrain Five Years that Transformed the Way India Communicates Pamela Philipose, Public Editor, The Wire, was a senior associate editor with The Indian Express

 Changes in communication technologies are transforming our social environment.
 In India, 'media convergence' has brought together mainstream media and newer (digital) media, making India one of the most mediatised societies in the world.
 Media's Shifting Terrain explores the social and political impacts of this media convergence between 2011 and 2015, through a study of five media-driven mobilisations that transformed India's public culture.
 These mobilisations made effective use of multiple media platforms and, taken together, constitute a turning point in the mediatisation of the country, its society and politics.
 Contents: I. Changing Journalism 2.
 Framing Corruption in Today's Times 3.
 Reverberations in the City: Delhi Gang Rape Protests and Media Convergence 4. cripts, Tweets, Posts, and Verdicts 5.
 Scripts, Tweets, Posts, and Election Outcomes 6.
-Multiple Changes, Manifold Impacts 2019 978-93-5287-534-4 ₹1170 320 pp Paperback Navigating the Labyrinth Perspectives on India's Higher Education Edited by Devesh Kapur, Starr Foundation South Asia Studies Professor and Asia Programs Director at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University; and Pratap Bhanu Mehta, Vice-Chancellor, Ashoka University
+Multiple Changes, Manifold Impacts 2019 978-93-5287-534-4 ₹1020 320 pp Paperback Navigating the Labyrinth Perspectives on India's Higher Education Edited by Devesh Kapur, Starr Foundation South Asia Studies Professor and Asia Programs Director at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University; and Pratap Bhanu Mehta, Vice-Chancellor, Ashoka University